Gyva/hotel_reservation_system/README.md

 # hotel_reservation_system
-Hotel Online Room Reservation System An advanced web-based application for managing hotel room reservations with features for both admin and customer roles.
-Admins
+An advanced web-based application for managing hotel room reservations with features for both admin and customer roles.